A worker injured when the New Orleans Hard Rock Hotel collapsed was detained by ICE two days later

 Delmer Ramirez-Palma was one of more than a dozen workers who were injured at the construction site on October 12.
 At least two people were killed.

-Ramirez-Palma first received medical attention on October 19, a week after the collapse, Angela Young, a spokesperson for the man, told CNN.
+Ramirez-Palma first received medical attention on October 19th, a week after the collapse, Angela Young, a spokesperson for the law firm representing the man, told CNN.

 “When our client was first detained we weren’t able to talk to him to see if he received medical treatment,” Young told CNN.
 “As of Friday our client was not seen by a physician, but when he spoke to his attorney today he said he finally saw a doctor.”